tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 Hexadecimal representation of bytes take only two characters, so it would be only 28 characters in the end.
 Of course Applesoft doesn't handle hexadecimal but maybe there are workarounds ?

 ### First, a bad idea
-There are ways to send monitor commands via Applesoft but even the monitor does not accept less than 3 characters per byte, that is two characters for the byte + one space like "300:16 07 14 06 AD 30 C0 88 D0 FD CA D0 F5 60".
+There are ways to send monitor commands via Applesoft but even the monitor does not accept less than 3 characters per byte, that is two characters for the byte plus one space like "300:16 07 14 06 AD 30 C0 88 D0 FD CA D0 F5 60".
-Such a program would be like this (see http://nparker.llx.com/a2/shlam.html for more info)
+Sending monitor commands via Applesoft works like this (see http://nparker.llx.com/a2/shlam.html for more info)
 ```
 100 A$="300:A6 07 A4 06 AD 30 C0 88 D0 FD CA D0 F5 60 N D823G": REM  58+1 chars
 110 FOR X=1 TO LEN(A$): POKE 511+X,ASC(MID$(A$,X,1))+128: NEXT: REM +52+1 chars = 112 chars